What is the state pension?

 You may not have enough qualifying years because of gaps in your record.
 These can be caused by unemployment, being ill and not working, taking time off work for childcare or living abroad.

 If you don't have enough qualifying years, you can pay voluntary contributions.

 When can I claim state pension?

-The age at which you can claim is currently 65 for men and 63 for women.
-By 2018, the state pension age for all women will be 65.
+The age at which you can claim is currently 65 for men and women.

 It will rise to 67 by 2028, and 68 between 2037 and 2039.